ceftb/DASH/Dash2/distributed_github/README.txt

 #### INSTALLATION WITH zookeeper_install.sh ###
 ###############################################

-To install Zookeeper call zookeeper_install.sh on each host in cluster.
+To install Zookeeper call zookeeper_install.sh on master node in cluster.
-Make sure that the following variables are properly specified in zookeeper_install.sh NODES=(server1 host2 node10) # default value NODES=(localhost)
+Make sure that the following variables are properly specified in deter.sh NODES=(server1 host2 node10) # default value NODES=(localhost)
 KAZOO_CLONE=~/projects/kazoo
 WEBDASH_CLONE=~/projects/webdash

-To run the the experiment on DETER execute start_experiment.sh or python zk_experiment.py
+To run the the experiment on DETER
+1. start workers on each node by executing start_all_workers.sh on master node in cluster.
+2. python zk_experiment.py <total_number_of_nodes>

 #############################
 #### MANUAL INSTALLATION  ###